SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 Discord appears at his last stop before deciding what to do, Sweet Apple Acres.

-Applejack greets him as he turns to find him.
+Applejack greets him as she turns to find him.
 "Howdy, Discord."